 I asked the supporters for evidence that whales are stupid.
 They pointed out that whales sometimes get stranded.
 Humans too get themselves in predicaments.
 Stupidity is getting yourself in a predicament with a simple solution that you miss, like a dog tangling himself in his tether.

 Groups of whales that are beached refuse to abandon another member.
 If one is freed they rejoin the whale that cannot free itself.
-You could look on this that in whale “ethics” attending a fellow in distress is more important than life itself.
+You could look on this that in whale ethics attending a fellow in distress is more important than life itself.
 To me, that sort of ethic sounds beyond humanity.
 We can’t even understand it.

 Further, stranding of whales has nothing to do with stupidity.
-Japanese whale researchers think that one reason of stranding are parasites that destroy the whales sense of balance so that he is unable to navigate correctly anymore, and gets stranded when swimming near beaches.
-Members of his family group might try to help him, and get stranded too, or they might have the same sickness.
+Japanese whale researchers think that one reason of stranding are parasites that destroy the whales sense of balance so that he is unable to navigate correctly anymore and gets stranded when swimming near beaches.
+Members of his family group might try to help him and get stranded too, or they might have the same sickness.
 This theory explains the phenomenon of stranding whales sufficiently.
 To claim that whales are stupid because they get stranded has the same logic as claiming that humans are stupid because old people sometimes suffer from Alzheimer’s disease.

-The other piece of evidence that whale-haters use to prove whales are stupid is that they frequently have collisions with motor vessels, often being badly injured by propellors.
+The other piece of evidence that whale-haters use to prove whales are stupid is that they frequently have collisions with motor vessels, often being badly injured by propellers.
 Why would they not have the sense to get out the way?
 The best explanation I have so far is that they are caught sleeping.
 Possibly the noise is so loud, louder than any noise that would occur in nature, it simply overwhelms their sensitive hearing and they can’t determine from which direction it is coming.

 Most Christians erroneously lump whales as a sort of fish and hence man has God-ordained dominion over them.
 If man has dominion, then surely whales could not be as bright as man.